Hello there!

 • Open the miniOrange PAM dashboard.

-• Navigate to the Policies section in the left-side menu.
+• Navigate to the Policy section in the left-side menu.

-• Click on Database Policy to access the policy dashboard.
+• Click on Database to access the policy dashboard.

 • How To Manage Database Policies

-• Click + Add Web App in the database policy dashboard.
+• Click + Add Policy in the database policy dashboard.

-• A pop-up window appears with two configuration tabs:
+• A new window opens with two configuration tabs.

 • General